 A non-AP EHT STA with dot11EHTTXOPSharingTFOptionImplemented equal to true may send an SCS request that contains a QoS Characteristics element whose Direction field is set to 2 (Direct Link) only if the EHT AP sets the Triggered TXOP Sharing Mode 2 Support subfield in the EHT Capabilities element it transmits to 1.

 The QoS Characteristics element is a reference for the EHT AP's scheduling.
 An EHT AP should schedule for transmission downlink frames such that the delay bound and minimum data rate requested are met for the downlink Data frames if the Direction subfield of the QoS Characteristics element indicates downlink.
-An EHT AP should enable the transmission of uplink frames from the EHT STA with an interval that falls between the requested minimum and maximum service intervals and the AP should meet the minimum data rate requested if the Direction subfield of the QoS Characteristics element indicates uplink.
-An EHT AP should enable the transmission of direct link frames from the EHT STA to another STA on the link specified in the LinkID subfield of the Control Info field with an interval that falls between the requested minimum and maximum service intervals.
+An EHT AP should enable the transmission of uplink frames from the EHT STA with a a selected service interval that falls between the requested minimum and maximum service intervals and the AP should meet the minimum data rate requested if the Direction subfield of the QoS Characteristics element indicates uplink.
+An EHT AP should enable the transmission of direct link frames from the EHT STA to another STA on any link (that this TID is mapped to) specified in the Direct link info fields included in this element with a selected service interval that falls between the requested minimum and maximum service intervals and the AP should allocate enough resource to the STA to meet the medium time and bandwidth requested by the STA if the Direction subfield of the QoS Characteristics element indicates direct link.

+NOTE – the medium time and bandwidth on each link requested by the STA assume all the anticipated direct link transmissions specified by the TID were to take place on that link.
+If the AP allocates MU RTS TXS frames to more than one link to serve the STA, the AP provides resources (medium time and bandwidth on each link) on the requested links such that the combined resource is enough to serve the same anticipated direct link transmissions.

 The transmission of uplink Data frames should be enabled by using Basic Trigger frames or alternatively by using MU RTS TXS Trigger frames if both EHT STAs have dot11EHTTXOPSharingTFOptionImplemented equal to true.
 The transmission of direct link frames should be enabled by using MU RTS TXS Trigger frames if both EHT STAs have set the Triggered TXOP Sharing Mode 2 Support field in their transmitted EHT Capabilities elements to 1.

-If the EHT STA is a TWT scheduled STA or TWT requesting STA (see 26.8 TWT operation) and there are negotiated TWT SPs for the TID specified in the QoS Characteristics element with the EHT AP, the EHT AP should ensure that the selected interval aligns with negotiated TWT wake intervals.
+If the EHT STA is a TWT scheduled STA or TWT requesting STA (see 26.8 TWT operation) and there are negotiated TWT SPs with the EHT AP, the EHT AP should ensure that the selected service interval aligns with negotiated TWT wake intervals.

+If the EHT STA is an r-TWT scheduled STA and there are negotiated restricted TWT SPs for the TID specified in the QoS Characteristics element with the EHT AP, the EHT AP should ensure that the selected service interval aligns with the negotiated r-TWT wake intervals.

-If the EHT STA is an r-TWT scheduled STA (see 35.7 Restricted TWT) and the negotiated r-TWT SPs for the TID specified in the QoS Characteristics element are trigger-enabled r-TWTs, the EHT AP should ensure that the trigger frames are scheduled at the start of the TWT SPs.
+If the EHT STA is an r-TWT scheduled STA (see 35.7 Restricted TWT) and the negotiated r-TWT SPs for the TID specified in the QoS Characteristics element are trigger-enabled r-TWTs, the EHT AP should ensure that the trigger frames are scheduled at the start of the r-TWT SPs.

 The EHT AP may discard a DL data frame if the lifetime of the frame has exceeded the value specified by the MSDU Lifetime field.